 Four Years Old

-At four years old and beyond, children will begin to tell stories and answer complex questions.
-Their speech is understandable, according to NIDCD, though they might still make some mistakes when pronouncing long words—think about how Nemo struggles with “anemone” in Finding Nemo.
+Children will begin to tell stories and answer complex questions.
+Their speech is understandable, though they might still make some mistakes when pronouncing long words—think about how Nemo struggles with “anemone” in Finding Nemo.
+They’ll use some irregular past tense verbs at this stage, so try to avoid the misplaced “-ed” endings on words like “fall” or “sit.”
+They’ll also speak differently with different people, using shorter and simpler sentences with younger children while asking adults more complicated, inquisitive questions, according to ASHA.

 A Final Note: Speech Disorders and Other Disabilities